Engineering Your Resume for the 6-Second Scan

 The Psychology of the “F-Pattern”

-Eye-tracking studies confirm that recruiters do not read resumes top-to-bottom.
+Eye-tracking research — including studies by the Nielsen Norman Group and resume-specific analysis by TheLadders — confirms that recruiters do not read top-to-bottom.
 They scan in an “F” shape:

 • They read the Headline/Summary (Top horizontal bar).